linhsolar/studentguidelines/README.md

 ## TU Wien courses

 I maintain my teaching right at [TU Wien](http://www.informatik.tuwien.ac.at/) but I dont have regular courses.
-If you want to do master theses, seminars or other courses, contact me directly.
+If you want to do master/PhD theses, seminars or other courses, contact me directly.

 ## Contact